Skip to content

 with:

-# Ensure the api key doesn't get sent elsewhere
+# Ensure the api key doesn't get sent somewhere unexpected

 permissions: